 Do Early Decision candidates receive financial aid?

-All Early Decision candidates will be considered for scholarship aid in the same manner that Regular Decision candidates are evaluated.
-Early Decision candidates will also be eligible for student loans.
-Please note that, as an admitted Early Decision candidate, you will likely be asked to confirm your intent to enroll at UChicago before you receive your financial aid award.
+All Early Decision candidates will be considered for scholarship aid but you will be asked to confirm your intent to enroll at UChicago before you receive your financial aid award.
 This means you must feel comfortable committing to UChicago Law knowing you may not receive a scholarship award.
 Early Decision candidates will also be eligible for student loans.
 Early Decision candidates are typically considered for scholarship aid at the same time as our first group of Regular Decision candidates in January.